{{ root_page.title }}

 Family, Friends and Carers

-A carer is someone who helps another person, usually a relative or friend, in their day to day life.
-This is not the same as someone who provides care professionally, or through a voluntary organisation.
+A carer is someone who helps another person with everyday tasks.
+This is usually a family member or a friend.
+It’s not the same as someone who works as a carer or volunteers.

 Choose one of the pages in the menu to find out further information.